Workable/css-style-guide/README.md

 #Workable HTML & CSS/Sass Styleguide

-This is the coding style guide we use for writing HAML & Sass in Workable.
+This is the coding style guide we use for writing CSS & Sass in Workable.

 A coding style guide is an essential tool to keep our code maintainable and scalable.
 Workable has a big codebase with lots of different aspects (core product, career pages, marketing website & resources) so we should try to make it easy for new developers and designers to dive into.